 These Protection Profiles address the threats against Wireless Local Area Network (WLAN) access systems and clients.

-ASD approves the Protection Profile for USB Flash Drives (PDF).
+DSD approves the Protection Profile for USB Flash Drives (PDF).
 This Protection Profile addresses the primary threats that an adversary could obtain a misplaced or stolen USB flash drive and extract sensitive data or could attempt to place malicious system files on the device that could be used to compromise host environments.
-For any questions, please email ASD, attention AISEP.
+Email ASD, attention AISEP, for advice.

-ASD approves the Security Requirements for Network Devices (PDF) using Protection Profiles for Common Criteria evaluation in the AISEP.
-From 1 December 2011, this is required for network infrastructure connected products operating at Layer 3.
-For any questions, please email ASD, attention AISEP.
+DSD approves the Security Requirements for Network Devices (PDF) using Protection Profiles for Common Criteria evaluation in the AISEP.
+From December 2011, this is required for network infrastructure connected products operating at Layer 3.
+Email ASD, attention AISEP, for advice.

-ASD and the international Common Criteria community are developing technology-specific Protection Profiles to enhance Common Criteria evaluations.
-Rather than relying solely on Evaluation Assurance Levels (EAL), ASD is raising the benchmark for security evaluations to meet Australian government information security needs.
+DSD and the international Common Criteria community are developing technology-specific Protection Profiles to enhance Common Criteria evaluations.
+Rather than relying on Evaluation Assurance Levels, DSD is raising the benchmark for security evaluations to meet Australian government information security needs.